 What Other Templates Can Help With Managing Your Tasks

-We have dozens of free templates that help with all phases of a project.
-Here are a few that can help you manage your tasks and construction projects.
+We have dozens of free project management templates that help with all phases of a project.
+Here are a few that can help you manage your tasks.
+You might also be interested in our construction templates.

 A dashboard offers a high-level view of the project.
 While our free project dashboard template doesn’t give you real-time data like our software, it does give you helpful information to track how fast your tasks are being done, the workload of your team, costs and more.